NotAFlyingGoose/macos-linker-bug/README.md

 This will generate the object file.

-The given program can also run the ld commands itself,
+The program can also run the `ld` commands itself,

 ```shell
 cargo run -- with_bug